attayeb/snaq/README.md

 # Snaq Pipeline

-Snaq is a snakemake pipeline for Microbiome data analsysis using QIIME2
+Snaq is a snakemake pipeline for Microbiome data analsysis using QIIME2.

-This pipeline works natively in Linux, Mac and Windows (Ubuntu on Windows).
+This pipeline works in Linux, Mac and Windows (Ubuntu on Windows).
 It also can run using Docker container system.

 ## Citation:
 Under preparation.